 Having completed 10 years in school, as a parent, you can now assess if your child is interested in extracurricular activities more than academics.
 Although there has been growing importance given to activities that make students better individuals, some boards offer better opportunities in this context.

 For instance, CBSE and ICSE are known to be focused on academics, especially in senior secondary.
-It is believed that grade 11 and 12 are paramount for students’ future.
+It is believed that grades 11 and 12 are paramount for students’ future.
 Thus, the boards insist on rigorous learning plans during these 2 years.

 On the other hand, international curriculum options certainly take credit for promoting overall personality development with non-academic activities.
 For example, Cambridge expects students to volunteer for various projects such as Environmental Sustainability, where they are given the opportunity to run their own environmental project.